 Silicone (polysiloxane) hard coatings provide superior abrasion resistance and inertness to hostile chemical and environmental conditions.
 These coatings are applicable to many substrates, but the majority of applications are on nonmetallic surfaces, especially plastics.
 The fully cured organometallic polymer provides a semi-crystalline barrier that is several microns in thickness and eliminates scratching and abrasion normally encountered with uncoated plastics.
 They exhibit excellent light transmission and actually improve the optical properties of most substrate material by eliminating substrate surface roughness which contributes to reduced clarity in the uncoated state.
 Chemical resistance is dramatically enhanced through encapsulation of the substrate surface with the crosslinked siloxane matrix.

 Most applications benefit from the minimum film thickness required to obtain the desired abrasion resistance, with an average of three to six microns.
-Rigid polysiloxane layers are prone to crack or craze and may delaminate if applied in excessively thick layers.
+Rigid polysiloxane layers are prone to crack or craze and may delaminate if applied in excessively thick layers on thin polycarbonate sheet.

 All siloxane hardcoats can be applied by dip, flow, spin, and spray methods.
 Flow coating of large surface areas often requires dilution and large flow volume to limit the coating thickness and prevent cracks which originate from the areas of thicker coating.